shakeel92/AI-for-SND-LHC-energy-vertex-reconstruction-/README.md

 # AI-for-SND@LHC
-AI tools are developed under the supervision of Dr. Albert De Roeck and Dr. Cristovao Vilela Code of CNN model for event classification, energy and vertex reconstruction on SND@LHC simulated data are uploaded.
+AI tools are developed under the supervision of Dr. Albert De Roeck and Dr. Cristovao Vilela.
+Code of CNN model for event classification, energy and vertex reconstruction on SND@LHC simulated data are uploaded.
 # CNN Model
 Following CNN model is used in this study admired by the ARTEM toy model